Oxycodone

 The supplier of the OxyNorm capsules is leaving the New Zealand market.

-The new brand is Oxycodone Amneal immediate release tablets, which is available as 5 mg, 10 mg and 20 mg tablets.
+The new brand is Oxycodone Amneal immediate release tablets, available as 5 mg, 10 mg and 20 mg tablets.

-Oxycodone Amneal tablets have the same active ingredient as OxyNorm oxycodone capsules and should work in the body in the same way.
+Oxycodone Amneal tablets have the same active ingredient as OxyNorm oxycodone capsules and should work in the same way.

 Note: